risk-first/website/introduction/Risk-Theory.md

 **Risk-First** takes a view that risks are a continuous quantity, more like _money_ or _water_:  by taking an action before delivering a project you might add a degree of [Schedule Risk](Schedule-Risk), but decrease the [Production Risk](Production-Risk) later on by a greater amount.

-Even having a quantified **Risk Score** might be giving a false sense of precision:  as well as being a continuous quantity, it's _never_ possibly to fully figure out how something in the future might impact you.
-So, you might want to consider ratings, like **HIGH**, **MEDIUM** or **LOW** which are a lot easier for a team to agree on.

 ## Graphical Analysis